THE CALL FOR VISITING SCHOLARS FOR 2022/23 is open.

 Funding available and duration

-Online teaching may be as short as one or two days, while on-site teaching is expected to last for a minimum of one week and a maximum of three.
+Online teaching may be as short as one or two days, while on-site teaching is expected to last for a minimum of three days, and could be up to a maximum of three weeks.
 We aim to find working arrangements that benefit both the Visiting Scholar and the students.

 The selection process will ensure that visiting scholars are well-known and established specialists in their particular fields, whose expertise is relevant to the core partners’ module diets, enabling them to make a significant contribution to the delivery of the EM TTI programme as a whole.

-- Applicants must have provide their Europass CV, with a full publication list.
+- Applicants must provide their Europass CV, with a full publication list.

 - Please ensure you list your teaching, research, and industrial experience.

-- Motivation letter detailing how the activities planned for the visit fit with the objectives of the EM TTI programme.
+- Provide a motivation letter detailing how the activities planned for the visit fit with the objectives of the EM TTI programme.

-Please email your CV, in Europass format, with 2 reference letters and the attached form via email to A.Harper2@wlv.ac.uk with a copy to Prof Ruslan Mitkov (R.Mitkov@wlv.ac.uk), Coordinator of the programme with the subject line “Application for Visiting Scholars”, by the specified deadline (31 January 2021).
+Please email your CV, in Europass format, with 2 reference letters and the attached form via email to Dr Amanda Bloore: email@example.com with a copy to Prof Ruslan Mitkov (R.Mitkov@wlv.ac.uk), Coordinator of the programme with the subject line “Application for Visiting Scholars”, by the specified deadline (7 July 2022).